-Long known for their grit and dependability, the Subaru is not just a car, it’s an investment.
+Long known for its grit and dependability, the Subaru is not just a car, it’s an investment.
 And if you need Subaru repair no one is better at protecting that investment than the expert technicians at Creech Import.
 Subaru offers a varied lineup of wagons, cars, and SUVs, and Creech can help give them a lifespan that just might exceed your own.
 Especially if you bring your Subaru in for regular maintenance, including fluid checks, brake service, or timing belt inspections.

 The Subaru Outback continues to earn high marks overall.
-The standard all-wheel-drive, excellent ground clearance and stylish details make it an ideal choice for both suburban families and outdoor enthusiasts.
+The standard all-wheel drive, excellent ground clearance, and stylish details make it an ideal choice for both suburban families and outdoor enthusiasts.
 That said, even superstars have their weak spots.

 For example, some Outback models have been known to experience troubles with both the suspension and head gasket, which are both auto repairs that Creech Import mechanics can deftly handle along with any other problems that might present themselves.

 The Forester is like an SUV-meets-wagon design.
 Which makes it easy to understand why it’s well-liked.
 Based on the rally-tested platform of the Impreza, the Forester is a tough, hard-charging vehicle with the added benefit of all-wheel drive, a spacious interior, and family-friendly features.
 However, like its Outback cousin, the Subaru Forester has been known to experience problems with the head gasket, especially in earlier models.
 Troubles with the catalytic converter have also been noted in Subaru Foresters.
 Fortunately, Creech Import Repair shop technicians can tackle these repairs head-on and get your Subaru Forester back in top form.